meltyourface/blank/posts/Control/Control-Meditation-Ritual-for-Inner-Mastery/index.md

 ## Ritual of the Inner Adept

-Objective: To heighten concentration and strengthen self-discipline through a personalized, Control-themed meditation ritual incorporating esoteric symbols and occult influences.
+**Objective**: To heighten concentration and strengthen self-discipline through a personalized, Control-themed meditation ritual incorporating esoteric symbols and occult influences.

-Materials:
+**Materials**:
 1. An altar or clean, flat surface
 2. A black or dark purple altar cloth
 3. A candle (preferably black or dark purple)